 We look at when, and if, you should throw your make-up and other cosmetics in the bin.
 What are the regulations governing the inclusion of expiry dates on packaging in Australia?
 And what are the actual risks associated with using old cosmetics?

 Ric Williams is a highly qualified formulation chemist with over 40 years' experience in cosmetic product research and development, including formulating and testing of products in the lab for some of the world's largest cosmetics companies.
-He says that compared to other regions, regulations around cosmetics labelling in Australia are lacking.

-Williams advises that most products will degrade at some point due to age and environment including exposure to oxygen, moisture, bacteria, heat and light.
+He says that most products will degrade at some point due to age and environment including exposure to oxygen, moisture, bacteria, heat and light.
 Poor or damaged packaging may accelerate degradation, but overall it's best to remember that most products have a physical expiry date, whether stated or not.

 Best practice is to store cosmetics in a cool, dry and dark place.
 The fridge is possible but wouldn't work for all products as some components may crystallise from the cold.
 The bathroom windowsill is the worst place to store cosmetics and even the bathroom itself is not good due to temperature and moisture concerns.

 Generally, as a very safe estimate, Williams recommends that we discard any unopened products after three years, and any opened products after six months.